Hollins University: Athletics

-All residence halls, houses, and apartments are smoke-free.

 Student body

-Hollins has about 794 undergraduate students from 46 states and 13 countries; 20% are students of color.
-The average high school GPA is 3.5.
-By the time they graduate, nearly two-thirds have had internships and almost 50% have had an international learning experience.
-Within one year of graduation, an average of 70% are employed and 27% are attending graduate or professional school.

 In October 2019, Hollins released a new policy regarding applicants and students who may identify as transgender.
 The new policy states "Hollins accepts applications from individuals who consistently live and identify as women."
 Students who begin to transition from female to male while at Hollins are still eligible to earn their degree.

 Clubs and organizations

 Hollins has a number of organizations that are open to all students.

 The university has a chapter of Phi Beta Kappa.

 Freya walks take place on nights of special events or issues.
 Members of this secret society walk at night to call attention to or celebrate current events.
 They wear black-hooded robes to protect their anonymity and carry candles to symbolize hope.
-Since 1903 Freya has sought to emphasize the notion that "concern for the community is a creative and active force."
+Since 1903, Freya has sought to emphasize the notion that "concern for the community is a creative and active force".

-ADA can be found wearing purple on Tuesday’s with silly decorum and shiny objects as well.
-They promote school spirit by announcing the happenings on campus throughout the week and hold skits every Tuesday night.
-ADA has been a great organization that builds community through a loving and supporting network of great individuals.
-They are among some of the notably oldest secret societies on campus, established in 1907.